MohamedRadwan-DevOps/devops-step-by-step/none-community/course-outline.md

  - Digital Transformation
  - Business and Technical Challenges

-Module 2: Understanding What is DevOps

  - What is DevOps?
  - How DevOps can help
  - Real Examples Before and After DevOps

+Module 2: Understanding What is DevOps
+- Build a small app
+- Understanding development components and quality factors
+- Manage source control

 Module 3: DevOps Architecture